coalexandr/zx-du99d4-v1.41-BIOS-MOD/README.md

 Tested and modded by myself.
 Make sure your motherboard model is zx-du99d4 v1.41 it's a DUAL CPU motherboard.

+Modded bios filename "original131_141.rom" fully tested and modded by me.
+Not modded bios is in .rar archive not tested by me, be careful!

+Not modded bios provided by @jagnerwaz

 Here is my motherboard model: